Help for employers

 - Keep all channels of communications open.

-Free Advice Service for employers, directors and business owners
+Free information service for employers, directors and business owners.

 or see the Citizens Information Website for information about employment rights.